Abstract

 In this section, we apply the V-spline to a data set obtained from a GPS unit mounted on a tractor working in a horticultural setting.
 The motivating problem in this context is to accurately record where pesticide has been applied to ensure that neither over-spraying or under-spraying has occurred.

-The original data set consists of n = 928 records of longitude, latitude, speed, bearing and the status of the tractor’s boom sprayer.
+The original data set consists of records of longitude, latitude, speed, bearing and the status of the tractor’s boom sprayer.
 The boom status, “up” and “down”, denotes the operational state of the tractor, and indicates different types of trajectories.
 For example, if boom status is “down”, the tractor is probably sowing, watering or harvesting on the farm.
 In this scenario, the speed is stable and its variance is low.
 On the contrary, when it is “up”, the speed could be high because the driver is travelling between jobs, it could be zero because the driver is having a break, or it might indicate the tractor is turning.
 In this last situation, however, the acceleration could be high.
 For this reason, we add further complexity to the model by allowing the penalty parameter to depend on boom status.

 5.1.
 The V-Spline in d-Dimensions

-The parameters λ and γ are estimated by minimizing the cross-validation score:
+The parameters and are estimated by minimizing the cross-validation score:

 and, for the adaptive V-spline, it is